slippkg/cli/README.md

 `slip` is a declarative package and configuration manager for people who:
 - Want full control of their system state
-- Don't want to learn an obscure DSL for declarative package management
+- Don't want to learn an obscure DSL
 - Hate lockfiles, YAML, and emotional tooling

 It installs and removes packages based on your `slip.lua` — and nothing else.